fl1d/w0ex.github.io/_pages/guide_en.md

 In order to pass the exam, the following conditions must be met before the start of study at this program.

-1. At least one credit must be acquired or expected to be acquired from the Cyber / Physical Off-Campus Project Course Group(Please refer to Table 1 and 6-1 in [Study Guide](/doc/Guide_SSS.pdf)) specified or offered by the program.
-The off-campus project credit can be obtained by taking the aforementioned internship subjects.
-If the acquisition of credits cannot be confirmed by the time of the exam, the student can substitute with a project completion certificate from the organization where the off-campus project (internship) is conducted.
+1. Acquired one or more credits from Cyber-Physical Off-Campus Project courses (Table 1 in [Study Guide](/doc/Guide_SSS.pdf)) offered or specified by the WISE Program for SSS, or finished a relevant off-campus project and be expected to acquire the credits of these courses.
+In cases where there is no official document certifying the course credits acquired, applicants may submit a copy of a completion certificate or equivalent document issued by the organization that facilitated relevant off-campus projects.
-2. Participation in the [Interdisciplinary Matching Workshop](http://www.sss.e.titech.ac.jp/event-sss-matching-ws-20191108/) organized by the program.
+2. Participation in the Interdisciplinary Matching Workshop (Table 3-2 in [Study Guide](/doc/Guide_SSS.pdf)) organized by the program.

 ### ２．Mid-term Examination